jakie528/Object-Detection-for-disabilities/README.md

 [Indoor usage with YOLO] Available here with Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/19zZqunRLepQalh7REmbcu7dlfxJ4yVL0?usp=sharing)

 [Smoke Detection with YOLO] Please refer to the config folder and mmyolo's documentation for running train/val configs.
-Checkpoint file can be provided through email link.
+Using mmyolo's inference demo for testing some images.

 [Smoke Classification of TileToImage] Please refer to the train_script for training.
 And then load the ckpt file for inference.
 Checkpoint file can be provided through email link.